PaulleDemon/Django-SAAS-Boilerplate/readme.md

 ### Payment - Stripe
-By default it is set up to use Stripe you can however change this to use other payment gateways supported by stripe.
+By default it is set up to use Stripe you can however change this to use other payment gateways supported by django-payments.

 > [!CAUTION]
 > Don't make payment to your self in production, as this goes against Stripe terms of use.
 Use only stripe test account for testing purposes.